-Costa Rica has a population of nearly 5 million people, more than half of whom live in the urban Central Valley.
+Costa Rica has a population of just over 5 million people, more than half of whom live in the urban Central Valley.
 Some 94% of the population is of Spanish or other European descent, and it is not at all unusual to see fair-skinned and blond Costa Ricans.
 This is largely because the indigenous population that was here when the first Spaniards arrived was small and quickly reduced by war and disease.
 Some indigenous populations still remain, primarily on reserves around the country; the principal tribes include the Bribri, Cabécar, Boruca, and Guaymí.
 In addition, on the Caribbean coast there is a substantial population of English-speaking black Creoles who came in the late 19th and early 20th centuries from Jamaica and other Caribbean islands as railroad builders and banana workers.
 Racial tension isn’t palpable, but it exists, perhaps more out of historical ignorance and fear rather than an organized or articulated prejudice.

 Costa Ricans are a friendly and outgoing people.
 When interacting with visitors, Ticos are very open and helpful.
 But time has a relative meaning here, so don’t expect punctuality as a rule.

 In a region historically plagued by internal strife and civil wars, Costa Ricans are proud of their peaceful history, political stability, and relatively high level of development.
-However, this can also translate into arrogance and prejudice toward immigrants from neighboring countries, particularly Nicaraguans, who make up a large percentage of the workforce on many plantations.
+However, this can also translate into arrogance and prejudice toward immigrants from neighboring countries, particularly Nicaraguans, who make up a large percentage of the workforce on many plantations, and an increasing number of Venezuelans fleeing conflict in their home country.

 Roman Catholicism is the official religion of Costa Rica, although freedom to practice any religion is guaranteed by the country’s constitution.
 More than 70% of the population identifies itself as Roman Catholic, while another 14% are part of a number of evangelical Christian congregations.
 There is a small Jewish community as well.
 By and large, many Ticos are religiously observant, if not fervent, though it seems that just as many lead totally secular lives.
 Pura vida.